Gmail SMTP Settings: A Step-by-Step Guide to Configuring Your Gmail SMTP

 Why Should You Use Gmail as an SMTP Server?

-1. Gmail is supported by the infrastructure of Google, the second-largest IT company in the world, which is famous for its high reliability, scalability and resilience systems.
+1. It is highly reliable.
+Gmail is supported by the infrastructure of Google, the second-largest IT company in the world, which is famous for its high reliability, scalability and resilience systems.
 This makes sending emails reliable, with high availability and little downtime.

-2. Strong Security Features.
+2. It has strong security features.
 Industry-leading security features in Gmail include TLS (Transport Layer Security) encryption of emails in transit by default, strong defenses against phishing, and two-factor authentication (2FA).
 Sensitive data is protected through these measures and the likelihood of an unauthorized access to the email account is decreased.
+Read more here: SSL and TLS Certificate Errors in Email Servers: How They Impact Deliverability

 3. Google’s sophisticated algorithms help in identifying and eliminating spam and damaging emails.
 This not only protects the user’s inbox but also preserves their email account’s reputation, reducing the chances of other email servers marking their outgoing emails as spam.

-5. Scalability.
-Gmail’s infrastructure can scale up email volumes to the business as needed, without users needing to manage their own email servers.
+5. It is easily scalable.
+Gmail’s infrastructure can scale email volumes to the business as needed, without users needing to manage their own email servers.
 It is perfect for both big and small companies due to its scalability.

-6. Cost-Effective.
+6. It is cost-effective.
 As Gmail is a part of the wider Google Workspace services that also comprise other useful tools such as Google Drive, Google Calendar, Google Docs, using it as an SMTP server can be budget-friendly for single users and small ventures as well.
 Purchasing a separate email delivery service might be pricier than this all-in-one service.

 7. Because emails go out through Gmail’s SMTP server, they benefit from Google’s strong email service reputation.
 Thanks to this reputation, deliverability rates increase, and emails are less likely to end up in recipients’ spam folders.